hslmith/vpc-ta-lab-202208/README.md

 	Operating System: Ubuntu 20.04
 	Profile: Default is OK
 	Choose the SSH Key created above
-	User Data: Copy and paster the the [user data](instance-user-data) file provided in github
+	User Data: Copy and paster the the ***instance-user-data*** file provided in github

 	Scroll down to Networking Section
 	Select you VPC you created in earlier step

 	Double check your parameters
 	Click ‘Create Virtual Server’
 	```
 This will take you back to the ‘Virtual Server’ list and you should see your instance in a starting state.
 This will take a couple of minutes.
 <br>